From real affine geometry to complex geometry: Introduction.

 Third, we need a condition we term \emph{locally rigid} (see Definition~\ref{def:locally rigid}) on $X$.
 This is a somewhat technical condition, which essentially implies that at each step of our construction, the choices we need to make are unique.
 Without this condition, non-uniqueness can lead to obstructions to solving the problem.
 Simplicity implies local rigidity (Remark~\ref{simple implies locally rigid}).
 As a result, the Main Theorem implies the following reconstruction theorem.

 \begin{theorem} Any polarized affine manifold with singularities with positive and simple monodromy arises as the dual intersection complex of a toric degeneration. \end{theorem}

-In fact, our Main Theorem (Theorem~\ref{main thm}) applies more broadly when the dual intersection complex $(B,\P)$ is non-compact, corresponding to the case where the corresponding complex manifold has only effective anti-canonical class.
+In fact, our Main Theorem (Theorem~\ref{main thm}) applies more broadly when the dual intersection complex $(B,\P)$ is non-compact, corresponding to the case where a general fibre has only effective anti-canonical class.
 In principle, one should also be able to deal with the case when $(B,\P)$ has boundary, where the corresponding complex manifold is not complete.
 However, in this situation we expect a Landau-Ginzburg potential to play an important role, and there are additional subtleties to the argument.
 We have chosen not to deal with these issues here, and will consider this case elsewhere.

 The proof of the Main Theorem gives far more than the existence of a toric degeneration.
 It gives a \emph{canonical, explicit} $k$-th order deformation $X_k\to \Spec \kk[t]/(t^{k+1})$ of $X$ for any $k$.
 Furthermore, this degeneration is specified using data of a tropical nature.